Kyaki101/TSP-solution/README.md

 # TSP-solution
-This repository shows a solution for the traveling salesman problem 🥓
+This repository shows three solutions for the Traveling Salesman Problem 🥓 Genetic Algorithm, Dinamic Programing and Backtracking.